 We found the X-Pro2 much cleaner than the 5DIII at high ISO’s – 3200 has a beautiful, film-esque grain that is in fact so nice we would potentially choose to shoot at 3200 even when not really necessary.
 We wouldn’t hesitate to shoot at 6400 in pretty much any conditions and 12,800 is, to our eyes, perfectly acceptable for professional shooting in plenty of situations although at this point it’s definitely dependent on the ambient lighting and very much down to personal tastes.

 What is absolutely fantastic about the ISO’s though is that like the highly rated Nikon D750 and Sony A7RII the X-Pro2 is ISO Invariant.
 What does that mean?
-Well we’d need an entire blog post to explain that fully and there’s already a perfectly good one here (seriously… read it!) but it effectively means that you have 5 stops flexibility in brightening a RAW in post without the image falling apart.
+Well we’d need an entire blog post to explain that fully and there are already plenty of perfectly good ones just a google search away, but it effectively means that you have 5 stops flexibility in brightening a RAW in post without the image falling apart.
 Whilst this doesn’t mean you can afford to ignore your exposures while shooting it does provide a huge amount of leeway in post if you decide you want to brighten or darken the overall look later.

 Overall though we’d say in terms of the flexibility granted by the sensor we’d rate the Fuji higher than the ageing 5DMKIII but perhaps lacking some of the range of the Nikon D750.
 For two wedding photographers who shoot with no flash right to the end of the night though we’ve been very happy with how this camera handles low-light conditions so far and, with the digital viewfinder showing you exactly what you’re getting anyway, shooting in low light is more or less a joy with this camera.